-UW-Center System campuses offer an Associate of Science Degree or an Associate of Arts Degree after completion of a prescribed curriculum.
+Each UW Center offers an Associate of Science Degree or an Associate of Arts Degree after completion of a prescribed curriculum.
 The degrees are conferred by authority of the University of Wisconsin Board of Regents.

-Requirements published in this catalog differ from those published in previous catalogs.
-Students who enter a UW-Center in fall 1981 will be required to meet the requirements in this catalog.
+Requirements published in this catalog differ from those published prior to 1981.
+Students who entered a UW Center in fall 1981 or thereafter will be required to meet the requirements in this catalog.
 Students who entered prior to fall 1981 may fulfill either these requirements or those outlined in the 1979-1981 catalog.